SpaceSpiff20/chat2gpt/README.md

 - **Image Generation:** Want to visualize an idea?
 Use the `/image <prompt>` command.
 Based on the given prompt, which can range from a word to a paragraph, the bot leverages OpenAI's DALL·E 2 API to generate a relevant image.

-- **Text-to-Speech (TTS):** Utilize the power of Eleven Labs TTS API with the `/tts <voice> <prompt>` command.
+- **Text-to-Speech (TTS):** Utilize the power of Speechify TTS API with the `/tts <voice> <prompt>` command.
 This command will return a voice response based on the given prompt in the specified voice.
 To see a list of available voices, use the `/voices` command.

 - **Optimized Performance:** We prioritize a smooth experience.
 Before processing any message, the bot checks its size by counting its tokens.
 If found too lengthy, an error message suggests the user to condense their message.
 This ensures uninterrupted bot interactions without straining the system.